brainstorm/datasheet2svd/README.md

 WIP!
 WIP!
 WIP!

 But when finished this tool will generate a correct SVD definition ready to be loaded into either radare2, Ghidra and/or generate a HAL or PAC via svd2rust.

 TODO:

 * [x]: Finish up the parsing and cleaning of the tabula peripherals IO CSV file.
 * [x]: Identify other parts of the datasheet where @'s can be useful for the SVD.
-* [ ]: Validate via XSD?
+* [ ]: Pass minimal validation through cmsis-svd python parser/model.py.
-* [ ]: Make sure it loads well on r2.
+* [ ]: Make sure it loads well on radare2 and Ghidra's SVD-Loader.
+* [ ]: Validate more thoroughly via XSD with https://github.com/lumeohq/xsd-parser-rs ?
 * [ ]: Cleanup/generalize for other ICs (RL78, Espressif ICs, etc...)